joebew42/ex_chat/README.md

 ## Features roadmap

 - As a client I want to be associated to a user so that other client can see who send messages
+- As a client I want to create a user so that I can use the chat system
 - As a user I can send a private message to an existing user to that I can talk directly without using an existing room

 ## Run tests